Particular/docs.particular.net/samples/entity-framework/sample.md

  * Sender - A console application responsible for sending the initial `OrderSubmitted` message and processing the follow-up `OrderAccepted` message.
  * Receiver - A console application responsible for processing the order message.

 Sender and Receiver use different schemas in the same database.
-Apart from business data the database also contains tables representing queues for the NServiceBus endpoint and tables for NServiceBus persistence.
+The database is used for storing technical data by NServiceBus infrastructure, i.e. SQL Server transport and NHibernate persistance, and for storing business data.

 ### Sender project